feeefapp/feeef.js/README.md

 2. **Unsubscribe Listeners**: Always clean up listeners in your components to prevent memory leaks, especially in React's `useEffect`.

 3. **Optimize with Cached Subtotals**: The `CartService` uses caching for subtotals to avoid recalculations.
 Rely on `getSubtotal()` and `getTotal()` for efficient price calculations.

+4. **Handle Offer Constraints**: When applying offers with quantity constraints, the cart will automatically adjust quantities to be within the valid range.

+5. **Price Overrides**: When using offers with fixed prices, they take precedence over regular product pricing and discounts.

 ## Contributing